ZavertalyukVadim/custom-mongodb-client/readme.md

 **To run the project you need:**
 1. installed java 8.
-2. The installed mongo server with the database created, named "task"
-3. Download the project from the repository
+2. Download the project from the repository
-4. Go to the root of the project using the terminal and run the command "java -jar client-0.0.1-SNAPSHOT.jar"
+3. Go to the root of the project using the terminal and run the command "java -jar client-0.0.1-SNAPSHOT.jar"

 Example for input: